 Landscaping, lighting, shelters and other transit amenities

-Improved direct connectivity between the Airway Heights, Medical Lake and Cheney, alleviating the need to connect via downtown Spokane.
+Improved direct connectivity between the Airway Heights (phase two), Medical Lake and Cheney, alleviating the need to connect via downtown Spokane.

 Increased efficiency of existing services.